marcelohdez/bedroom/README.md

 from the bedroom couldn't get any easier!
 Or... maybe it just did.

 ## Prerequisites
-To use or compile the program, install the newest JDK version, the minimum version required is stated on the description of the Bedroom release you are trying to run.
-After doing so, double-click the jar file of Bedroom and begin.
+**For running and/or compiling the program** the newest version of Java is recommended, while the minimum required version is stated under the release you are trying to run.
+Ex: For Bedroom 3 Java 16+ is required.

-To compile the program from source, to get the newest changes committed, read ```Compiling from source``` below.
+### _How to set up_
+After downloading the .jar file from the releases section, you can simply double click to open like other applications.
+It is recommended to make a start script for Bedroom to reduce its memory usage if you are into that stuff.
+For Windows, a .bat file can be made in Bedroom's location with the text ```start javaw -jar -Xmx32M filename.jar``` and then making a shortcut to it wherever you like.
+If you want to keep the command prompt opened for errors, etc. change javaw to java. "-Xmx32M" is the maximum amount of memory Bedroom is allowed to allocate to itself (In this case it is 32MB, actual memory usage may be more due to the JVM, more information can be found [here](https://plumbr.io/blog/memory-leaks/why-does-my-java-process-consume-more-memory-than-xmx).)

 ## How to use
-Upon start up, you will be asked for your clock in and clock out time.
-On the clock out window there is an extra section to choose your "hourly target", which is the amount of orders per hour you are aiming for.
-Once selected, the program will start counting the time left until clocking in, or the time you have been clocked in for if your clock in time has already passed.
-Your break and orders can be changed through the shortcuts below or by clicking the "Set Break" and "Add Order" buttons.
-Removing orders can only be done through shortcuts.
-Orders can only be modified while outside of break and being clocked in, so shortcuts for them will only work while so. _You can only go on break once currently, setting new break times will override the current ones._

-On the right of the window you will see text with information about your current situation.
-The first row will always contain a time, while the second row will show your current orders with the current orders per hour in parentheses.
-Finally, the third row will show how many orders are needed for the day, and how many are left.

-**Tool Tips** are shown when you hover your mouse over certain buttons, and display extra information.
-The tool tip for the "Set Break" button will show you the times selected for the currently set break, and the tooltip for the "Add Order" button will show how many orders are needed to stay on track with your hourly target.

-**Settings** can be opened with its shortcut(s) below.
-Settings can be used to edit the program's color scheme, set to a predefined theme, and other miscellanous options.
-The color sliders can be set to a specific value by right clicking them, hovering over them shows their current value.
+After opening Bedroom you can input your clock in and out times, if you every mess up on these select time dialogs you may close them to go to the previous one (although closing the clock in time dialog will close Bedroom.)
+On the right will be information about your current shift, on the center will be your Add Order button, and on the left will be the Set Break button.
+These buttons can be substituted by shortcuts, which you can see below.
+To remove orders you have to use a shortcut, which is currently the down arrow on your keyboard.
+Bedroom also contains a Settings dialog for customizing your theme and other things to make your experience better, this can be opened through either Backspace or Delete.

 ### _Shortcuts:_
-* _Down Arrow_ decreases orders by 1.
-* _Up Arrow_ increases orders by 1.
+* **Adding/removing orders:** _Up Arrow_ & _Down Arrow_ respectively.
-* _0_ Opens window to set break times.
-* _Escape, Delete, and Backspace_ keys open settings.
-* _Enter (Return on macOS)_ can be used as the "select" button in select time windows.
+* **Settings:** _Backspace_ or _Delete_
+* **Opening Set Break dialog:** _Number 0_
+* **Exiting select time dialogs:** _Escape_
+* **Selecting time in select time dialogs, without pressing Select button:** _Enter_
+* Any default Swing shortcuts.

 _These shortcuts are meant to be unobtrusive to work applications, hence their seemingly random keyboard placements._